Citi is an advertising partner

 Earning Bonus Points and Miles

 Think of it this way.
-If you charge $30,000 to a debit card, that’s simply money that you’ll never see again.
+If you charge $33,000 to a debit card, that’s simply money that you’ll never see again.
 However, if you charge the same amount to a credit card, you could use the points you earn to cover your honeymoon hotel stay or flight.
-While you can’t avoid the upfront cost in either scenario, receiving thousands of points or miles in return is the far better option of the two.
+While you can’t avoid the upfront cost in either scenario, receiving thousands of points or miles in return is the far better option.

 Your ability to earn points and miles depends on what credit card you hold, purchase category limitations and how the purchases you make are coded at the point of sale.
 The latter is known as the merchant category code (MCC).
 The MCC, as well as card issuer definitions of purchase categories, are two key factors to consider when selecting the best credit card for wedding expenses.